ucsc-creativecoding/coloring-b-w-photos-/README.md

 ![](Results/flower_training_coloring-03.jpg)

 ## Model:
-Image size is 128 * 128
-We tried layer filters are all 64 for all 7 layers, and learning rate is 0.001, and the results are mostly greenish, cannot catch other colors. and then we changed layer 1 ~ 7 layer filters are 64, 128, 256, 256, 256, 128, 64.
-Learning rate is 0.0001
+Image size is 128 * 128, we tried layer filters are all 64 for all 7 layers, and learning rate is 0.001, and the results are mostly greenish, cannot catch other colors.
+And then we changed layer 1 ~ 7 layer filters are 64, 128, 256, 256, 256, 128, 64, Learning rate is 0.0001, Batch_size is 10, Interation is 100000
-Batch_size is 10
-Interation is 100000

 ## How to run:
 python test.py path_of_the_image